glueball-css/glueball/glueball/modules/letter_spacing/readme.md

 ## Provided values
-The following sets of values determine the dynamic properties and selectors.
+The following values determine the dynamic properties and selectors.

-### Spacings

-Selector  | Value
+Suffix  | Value
 --------- | ---------
 `-2` | `-0.125em`
 `-1` | `-0.0625em`